An Accurate Pentadiagonal Matrix Solution for the Time-Dependent Schr\"{o}dinger Equation: Cayley's form of evolution operator

 which reduces the problem to

-This represents a pentadiagonal system of linear equations for $J-2$ unknown wave function values at time $t_{n+1}$.
-The Thomas algorithm can no longer be utilized.
-We therefore perform an LU-factorisation of the matrix on the left, and $\psi^{n+1}$ is subsequently evaluated with forward and backward substitutions of the $\zeta$ vector on the right~\cite{CoP_PPuschnig,Quantum_5.506}\footnote{For a numerical implementation in Python, see \href{https://github.com/vyason/Cayley-TDSE}{GitHub/vyason/Cayley-TDSE}}.
+We now have a pentadiagonal system of linear equations for $J-2$ unknown wave function values at time $t_{n+1}$.
+The Thomas algorithm is not applicable anymore, as it works only for tridiagonal matrices.
+Accordingly, we chose the LU-factorisation techniques that are versatile enough to solve both the tridiagonal and the pentadiagonal system of equations.
+We perform an LU-factorisation of the constant matrix on the left, followed by forward and backward substitutions of the $\zeta$ vector on the right~\cite{CoP_PPuschnig,Ankit_2021_Quantum}.
+A Python implementation is publicly available at Zenodo and GitHub~\cite{Ankit_TDSE_Zenodo,Ankit_TDSE_GitHub}, with the corresponding documentation in Ref.~\cite{Ankit_2022_TDSE}.
+Note that these methods work only for square-integrable wave functions, which are well localised all the time.
+Otherwise, the wave function may get reflected from the numerical boundaries, leading to unwanted interference.